|Previous College:||Holy Cross, 1976|

-Richard M. Regan, Jr., is now in his 15th year as the director of athletics at Holy Cross in 2012-2013.
-Regan, whose tenure began on July 1, 1998, became just the fourth Holy Cross athletic director in the last 50 years.
+Richard M. Regan, Jr., completed his 15th year as the director of athletics at Holy Cross in 2012-2013, and announced on July 2, 2013, that he will be stepping down once his replacement is found.
+Regan, whose tenure began on July 1, 1998, is just the fourth Holy Cross athletic director in the last 50 years.
 “He is smart, full of energy, skilled in financial management and fully committed to Holy Cross,” said then Holy Cross president Fr.
 Gerard Reedy, S.J., at the time of Regan’s hiring.

-Regan’s first 14 years have been productive ones for the Crusaders.
-During this period of time, 19 Holy Cross teams have advanced to NCAA tournament play — including at least one team in 10 of the last 14 seasons.
-The women’s basketball team has been to the postseason in eight of the last 14 years (including six trips to the NCAA Tournament), while the football (2009), field hockey (1998 and 2000) and women’s soccer (2000) programs have also made NCAA appearances.
-Regan’s tenure has also seen the first-ever NCAA appearances for the men’s ice hockey (2004 and 2006), men’s soccer (2002) and women’s lacrosse (2006 and 2007) teams.
-In addition, the men’s basketball program has seen a great deal of success under Regan’s watch, having advanced to postseason play in five of the last 12 years, and becoming the first Patriot League team ever to advance to the NCAA tournament in three consecutive seasons (2001, 2002 and 2003).
+Regan’s 15 years have been productive ones for the Crusaders.
+During this period of time, 19 Holy Cross teams have advanced to NCAA tournament play — including at least one team in 10 of his 15 seasons.
+The women’s basketball team went to the postseason in eight out of 15 years (including six trips to the NCAA Tournament), while the football (2009), field hockey (1998 and 2000) and women’s soccer (2000) programs also made NCAA appearances.
+Regan’s tenure also saw the first-ever NCAA appearances for the men’s ice hockey (2004 and 2006), men’s soccer (2002) and women’s lacrosse (2006 and 2007) teams.
+In addition, the men’s basketball program saw a great deal of success under Regan’s watch, advancing to postseason play five times, and becoming the first Patriot League team ever to advance to the NCAA tournament in three consecutive seasons (2001, 2002 and 2003).

 The baseball team opened a new on-campus stadium beginning in the fall of 2005.
-And there have been improvements to other facilities as well, such as the softball field, new football and men’s ice hockey locker rooms, and a video room for the men’s and women’s basketball teams.
+And there were improvements to other facilities as well, such as the softball field, new football and men’s ice hockey locker rooms, and a video room for the men’s and women’s basketball teams.

 Prior to returning to Worcester in July of 1998, Regan worked for NFL International and NFL Europe (formerly the World League of American Football).
 He joined the New York office of the World League in 1991 and was based in London beginning in 1992.
 Over the next several years he lived in London and Edinburgh, and served as managing director of the Scottish Claymores, vice president of European operations and chief operating officer.